 Either way, Flecker Botanical Gardens is a great place to bring your friends or family after you’ve had your fill of thrill-seeking.

 It’s sort of a hidden gem of Cairns city, as most tourists take day trips into the massive rainforest outside the city to go wildlife watching.
 But the Botanic Gardens are right in Cairns and they’re super impressive as well!

 - Opening hours: every day from 7:30 AM – 5:30 PM

-By now, you should have a very good idea of what to do in Cairns.
+By now, you should have a very good idea of what to do in Cairns Australia.

 It’s a truly amazing city full of excitement and natural beauty.

-Start booking your vacation today, and you’ll be making new memories in no time.
+So whether you’re fully exploring this tropical corner of Australia or you’re just flying into Cairns, start booking your vacation today and you’ll be making new memories in no time.